BobG1983/love2d-template/README.md

 At minimum, I recommend using [Visual Studio Code](https://code.visualstudio.com/) with the Love 2D Support (pixelbyte-studios.pixelbyte-love2d) and Lua (sumneko.lua) extensions.

 I'd also recommend installing [LuaFormatter](https://github.com/Koihik/LuaFormatter) and the VS Code extension vscode-lua-format (koihik.vscode-lua-format), but be warned, getting LuaFormatter up and running on windows can be non-trivial, and it just provides auto code formatting, so you might not find it super valuable.

+For more awesome libraries you might want to include in your project check out [Awesome Love2D](https://github.com/love2d-community/awesome-love2d#input)